New York State Route 101: North of Astor Lane (CR D55)

 North of Astor Lane, the road becomes Middle Neck Road (CR D55) and heads northward, passing local residences and local commercial buildings to the west and the Village Club of Sands Point to the east.
 North of the club, the highway curves to the northwest and becomes surrounded by several blocks of residential homes to the southwest and patches of trees to the northeast as it heads deeper into the village.

 From this point west to the highway's end on Long Island Sound, CR D55 follows a mostly east–west alignment through Sands Point.
-Along this last stretch, the route passes to the south of Sands Point County Park and north past Sands Point Golf Club as the surroundings around the route become increasingly forested and undeveloped.
+Along this last stretch, the route passes to the south of the Sands Point Preserve and north past Sands Point Golf Club as the surroundings around the route become increasingly forested and undeveloped.
 At Tibbits Lane, the route turns to the northwest and continues to the road's end at a dead end on the southern shore of Long Island Sound.

 History

 In the 1930 renumbering of state highways in New York, several of the routes assigned during the 1920s were renumbered or modified.
 At the same time, hundreds of state-maintained highways that did not yet have a route number were assigned one.
 One of these highways was Port Washington Boulevard, a roadway connecting NY 25A (Northern Boulevard) in Flower Hill to Astor Lane in Sands Point, which was designated as NY 101 by the following year.
+Shortly after being designated as NY 101, the road was widened to 30 ft.